We are deeply sorry for your loss - the staff at Holloway Funeral Home, Inc.

 Yanes excelled in public school, making the high school honor roll, and was on track to become a dentist.
 That is, until he took the Kuder aptitude tests and perplexed his counselors by scoring high in the arts and low in the professions.
 He changed course and took a photography class his senior year.
 When he went into the darkroom for the first time to develop film, the smell of the chemicals immediately reminded him of an uncle's darkroom in Cuba and he knew instantly that he would become a photographer.

 At the School of Visual Arts, Yanes floundered in street and fashion photography, but thrived in studio work, where he could control the lighting and composition.
 One of his professors, Irene Stern, was a food photographer and she connected him with Carl Fischer, a professional photographer known for his Esquire covers in the ‘60s among many other iconic photographs bearing his name.
 Through Fischer he met Irwin Glusker, Gourmet’s Art Director in the '80s and early '90s, who recognized Yanes’ talent and lured him, with Fischer’s blessing, to the magazine.

 Yanes is survived by his husband, Robert Schaublin-Yanes, and two sisters, Cira Yanes and Ana Yanes, and a nephew, Michael Cozzino.

-To send sympathy gifts to the family or plant a tree in memory of Romulo Yanes, please visit our tribute store.
+To plant a beautiful memorial tree in memory of Romulo Yanes, please visit our Tree Store.